Mindfulness-Based Cognitive Therapy

 MBCT also emphasizes the importance of learning to be non-judgmental and accepting of one’s thoughts and emotions, rather than trying to suppress or control them.
 This approach can help individuals develop a more balanced relationship with their thoughts and emotions, and can lead to a reduction in symptoms of depression and anxiety.
 Additionally, MBCT also help to increase awareness of the mind-body connection, which is useful in managing physical symptoms associated with depression and anxiety.

-When is Mindfulness-Based Cognitive Therapy needed?
+When is Mindfulness-Based Cognitive Therapy for depression or anxiety needed?

 Mindfulness-Based Cognitive Therapy (MBCT) is often used to help individuals who have a history of depression or anxiety, particularly those who have had multiple episodes of these conditions or are at risk of relapse.
 MBCT is also effective in treating individuals who have depression and anxiety comorbidity.